Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

-For the months of June through September, the monsoon months, the amounts of areally-weighted rainfall are high across all the subdivisions of India.
-For the three months June through August, the rainfall amounts are maximum in the Coastal Karnataka subdivision and the subdivision Andaman and Nicobar Islands receives the highest amount of areally-weighted rainfall in September.
-Except for July, the rainfall amount is minimum in the West Rajasthan subdivision for the other three monsoon months and the subdivision Tamilnadu and Pondicherry receives the lowest amount of areally-weighted rainfall in July.
-For the pre-monsoon month of May and the post-monsoon month of October, the amounts of median rainfall are high in the Andaman and Nicobar Islands, north-eastern and the southern subdivisions.
-In May, the amount of rainfall is highest (344.30 mm) for the subdivision Andaman and Nicobar Islands and lowest for Saurashtra, Kutch and Diu (0.36 mm).
-In October, the amount is highest (287.17 mm) for the subdivision Andaman and Nicobar Islands and lowest for West Rajasthan subdivision (1.68 mm).
-For the other months, the amounts of rainfall is practically nil except the north-eastern and the northern sub-Himalayan subdivisions.
-The average monthly rainfall is maximum in the Coastal Karnataka subdivision (281.50 mm) and minimum in the West Rajasthan subdivision (20.31 mm).
+For June through September, the monsoon months, the amounts of areally-weighted rainfall are high across all the subdivisions of India.
+The estimated median rainfall amounts based on our methodology follow a similar seasonal pattern as well; the spatial maps of the estimated median rainfall amounts {for the year 2025} and different meteorological subdivisions are presented in Figure \ref{fig_spatialmaps_median}. {For the three months of June through August, the median rainfall amounts are maximum in the Coastal Karnataka subdivision, and in September, it is maximum for the subdivision Andaman and Nicobar Islands.
+In July, the median rainfall amount is minimum for the subdivision Tamil Nadu-Pondicherry, and during the other three monsoon months, it is minimum for the West Rajasthan subdivision.
+For the pre-monsoon month of May and the post-monsoon month of October, the median rainfall amounts are high in the Andaman and Nicobar Islands, north-eastern and southern subdivisions.
+In May, the projected amount of rainfall is highest (305.39 mm) for the subdivision Andaman and Nicobar Islands and lowest for Saurashtra, Kutch, and Diu (0.81 mm).
+In October, the amount is highest (309.82 mm) for the subdivision Kerala and lowest for the Haryana, Chandigarh, and Delhi subdivision (1.13 mm).
+For the other months, the amounts of rainfall are low except for the northeastern and northern sub-Himalayan subdivisions.
+The average monthly median rainfall is maximum in the Coastal Karnataka subdivision (287.80 mm) and minimum in the West Rajasthan subdivision (24.49 mm).}